To Turn the Stone: Year-end charts

-Helen St. John cover
+Other versions

 Around the same time as Frida's single release in late 1982, Helen St. John released her debut album Power to the Piano, produced by Moroder.
 This consisted of an instrumental version of "To Turn the Stone".
 This album was released in France and Italy.
 "To Turn the Stone" was also St. John's debut single, only released in France.

-Joe Esposito covers

 Joe Esposito recorded and released two versions of "To Turn the Stone".
 The first, produced by Moroder and included on the 1983 album Solitary Men, credited to both of them.
-"To Turn the Stone" was also the B-side of "Lady, Lady, Lady" from the Flashdance soundtrack in the USA and Austria.
-This single peaked at No. 86 in the Billboard Hot 100 chart, No. 36 on the Adult Contemporary chart, and No. 7 in the Austrian Single Charts.

-The second version was produced by Biff Vincent and Helmuth Schärf in 1989.
-This cover was only released as a single in Austria.
+"To Turn the Stone" was also the B-side of "Lady, Lady, Lady" from the Flashdance soundtrack in the US and Austria.
+This single peaked at No. 86 in the Billboard Hot 100 chart, No. 36 on the Adult Contemporary chart, and No. 7 in the Austrian singles chart.
+The second version was produced by Biff Vincent and Helmuth Schärf in 1989 and was only released as a single in Austria.